rwieruch/blog_robinwieruch_content/react-js-windows-setup.md

 In most cases, it should just work for you.
 If node or npm are no valid commands, you need to check your environment variables in Windows.
 But I didn't run into this issue anymore in the past when I worked together with Windows users on React applications.

 Now you can install your first node package with npm on the command line.
 You will install it globally with a -g flag.
 Because of installing it globally, you will always have access to it on the command line.
-Later on, when you install a node package for your project without the -g flag, you will only have access to the package (node module) in your project.
+Later on, when you install a node package for your project without the -g flag, you will only have access to the node package (node module) in your project.
 On the command line (in Visual Studio Code), type the following command to install {{% a_blank "create-react-app" "https://github.com/facebook/create-react-app" %}}:

 {{< highlight javascript >}}
 npm install -g create-react-app
 {{< /highlight >}}

 This package allows you to bootstrap React applications with zero-configuration.
 There is no need to get involved too early in toolings with [Webpack and Babel](https://github.com/rwieruch/minimal-react-webpack-babel-setup).
 If you are going to read "The Road to learn React", you will use create-react-app as well.
-It's the simplest approach to learn plain React without worrying about all the tooling around it.
+It's the simplest approach to learn plain React without worrying about all the tooling with Webpack and Babel around it.
 After installing it, you can check its version again on the command line:

 {{< highlight javascript >}}
 create-react-app --version
 *v1.5.1
 {{< /highlight >}}

 Finally, you can bootstrap your first React.js application on Windows.
-You can use create-react-app by passing the name of your application to it on the command line.
+You can use create-react-app by passing the name of your application to it on the command line:

 {{< highlight javascript >}}
 create-react-app my-app
 {{< /highlight >}}

-Afterward, you can navigate into the project on the command line and start it with npm.
+Afterward, you can navigate into the project on the command line and start it with npm:

 {{< highlight javascript >}}
 cd my-app